rewin123/bevy_transform64/README.md

 # bevy_transform64
-64 bit version of bevy transform

-It replaced Transform -> DTransform and GlobalTransform -> DGlobalTransform.

-All objects have 3 tranbsform objects: DTransform, DGlobalTransform, GlobalTransform.

-GlobalTransform used for rendering.
+A 64-bit version of Bevy Transform that enhances precision and minimizes floating-point errors in large-scale projects.
+This custom implementation substitutes Transform with DTransform and GlobalTransform with DGlobalTransform.
+The original GlobalTransform is retained for rendering purposes.

+# Usage
-You must manually define WorldOrigin, which must be set as camera poistion or camera entity.
+To use Bevy Transform64 in your project, you must define the WorldOrigin manually.
+This should be set as the camera position or the camera entity.

-Example usage:
+# Example
+Here's an example demonstrating how to use Bevy Transform64:

 ```
 use bevy::{prelude::*, math::DVec3};